simoncblyth/opticks/notes/issues/LHCb_RICH_YunlongLi.rst

 The phi segment shape is a prism described by a set of planes to form the convex polyhedron.

-My recent commits implement this but it is disabled as it needs debugging, and your geometry seems to have numerous other problems with the translation.
+My recent commits implement this  but it is currently disabled as it needs debugging, and as your geometry seems to have numerous other problems with the translation.

-Note that the performance and correctness of of shapes using intersectWithPhiSegment for such phi segmented shapes has not been well tested.
+Note that the performance and correctness of shapes using intersectWithPhiSegment for such phi segmented shapes has not been well tested.

 So if it is essential for you, then you will need work on